ayomahansani/AAD/README.md

 === Benefits of Serialization & Deserialization  ===
 =

-1.Persistence: `Objects can be stored in files, databases, or other storage media and retrieved later in their original state.
+* Persistence: `Objects can be stored in files, databases, or other storage media and retrieved later in their original state.

-2.Communication: Data can be transmitted between different parts of a program, different programs, or different systems, especially over a network.
+* Communication: Data can be transmitted between different parts of a program, different programs, or different systems, especially over a network.

-3.Caching: Serialized objects can be stored in cache systems (like Redis) to improve performance.
+* Caching: Serialized objects can be stored in cache systems (like Redis) to improve performance.

-4.Interoperability: Data can be exchanged between different programming languages and systems by using standard serialization formats like JSON or XML.
+* Interoperability: Data can be exchanged between different programming languages and systems by using standard serialization formats like JSON or XML.

-5.Logging and Debugging: Serialized data can be logged for debugging and analysis.
+* Logging and Debugging: Serialized data can be logged for debugging and analysis.

 = Differences Between Serialization and Deserialization = =